andy1992/react-redux-crud/README.md

 ```

 ####2.
 Install dependencies
+Install dependencies using npm
 ```sh
 npm install
 ```

 ####3.
 Import the database from /database directory to your MySQL Database
-Since the project used MySQL Database, you could find the exported database on the /database directory, and import it to your MySQL Database.
+Since the project used MySQL Database, you could find the exported database on the database directory, and import it to your MySQL Database.

 ####4.
 Setup config based on your environment on the config/database.php
-Set the hostname, database name, username, and password based on your database configuration.
+Set the hostname, database name, username, and password based on your MySQL database configuration.

 ```php